-COMPUTING DEVICES (COMPUTERS/SOFTWARE/PERIHPERALS)
+COMPUTERS/SOFTWARE/PERIHPERALS

 Project-specific computers, printers, software, and peripheral costs may be included in this section, if allowable.
 The most common justification for these costs is for a to-be-hired position or GA for use during the project.
 Check the program guidelines carefully for restrictions.

-Identify the computing devices specifically required for the completion of the project in both the budget and budget justification, providing an explanation of the costs.
-Computing devices that cost less than \$5,000 must be budgeted as supplies.
-Per UT Fiscal Policy FI0206, computing devices costing between \$1,500 and \$5,000 should be purchased as sensitive minor equipment and are subject to UTC's IT intake procedures.
+Identify the computers/software specifically required for the completion of the project in both the budget and budget justification, providing an explanation of the costs.
+Computers that cost less than \$5,000 must be budgeted as supplies.
+Per UT Fiscal Policy F10206, computers between \$1,500 and \$5,000 should be purchased as sensitive minor equipment and are subject to UTC's IT intake procedures.
 The UTC Technology Purchase Review Committee will review technology prior to purchase upon request.
 Email techreview@utc.edu with questions or submit a ticket here.
 Round to the nearest whole dollar.